Chroncile

 Bringing data to decks for the first time, built in under a week.

-Chronicle had no data visualisation capability before Charts.
-Using the AI-assisted workflow, a developer built the base data layer and I built the component layer on top.
+Chronicle had limited data visualisation capability before Charts.
+Working alongside a developer, we built it using the AI-assisted workflow, the developer handling the base data layer while I built the component layer on top.
 The whole thing came together in under a week.
 It has since become one of the most impactful additions to the product, giving users a fast and flexible way to bring data into their decks without leaving Chronicle.

 01